Ffyud/mijn-website-jekyll/_posts/2021-12-19-set-up-a-basic-gatling-test.md

 ### From Intellij

-Right click on src/text/scala/Engin and pick *Run 'Engine'*.
+Right click on src/text/scala/Engine and pick *Run 'Engine'*.
 Just press enter when asked for an optional description.

 ### With Maven

-Use the Gatling specific command that exists in the Maven Lifecycle or click on the command inside IntelliJ.
+Use the Gatling specific command that exists in the Maven Build Lifecycle or click on the command inside IntelliJ.

 ```powershell
 mvn gatling:test